 - tombstone: stone used to mark a grave; gravestone

 See the connection?
-When tombstones are desecrated, not only are the vandals disrespecting the individual the stone memorializes, they are disrespecting the Earth that contains the stone.
+When tombstones are desecrated, not only are the vandals disrespecting the individual the stone memorializes, they are disrespecting our Earth that graciously gave us that stone.

 We actually can go even further.
 The designs carved onto and into tombstones are often of the earth.
 Flowers are a large part of cemetery symbolism… the chrysanthemum symbolizes longevity and immortality; the daisy often indicates the grave of a child, or innocence; and the fern symbolizes humility, frankness, and sincerity.
 Just to name a few.
 I could go on and on about fruits, grains, vines, trees, and bushes.